Exterior House Painting - The Complete Guide

 If any previous paint is peeling, scrape this back to a firm edge using a wire brush or a filling knife.
 You do not need to remove all previous paint, just the parts that are no longer adhered to the wall.

 Once the surface is completely sound, the next stage is to ensure it is clean.
 Dirt can cause paint to not properly adhere to the surface, while any fungal growth on the wall can bloom, causing the paint to fail.
 Start by cleaning the exterior of the house down with a hose pipe or a stiff brush and hot soapy water.
-Once the surface level dirt as been removed, you can then apply a fungicidal masonry cleaner such as Emperor Masonry Cleaner using a brush or roller.
+Once the surface level dirt has been removed, you can then apply a fungicidal masonry cleaner such as Emperor Masonry Cleaner using a brush or roller.
 This will kill any organic fungal growth, meaning once the masonry paint has been applied, there is nothing underneath the paint film to bloom.
 Allow the cleaner to dry and be absorbed into the surface of the masonry for a minimum of 2 hours.
 You do not need to remove this cleaner from the wall once applied, as it will continue to do its job after you have applied paint over the top.

 We highly recommend that you cover any surfaces that you do not want to paint before you do anything else.
 This not only ensures you achieve neat results but means the clean up after is a lot easier (trust us!).
 Apply masking tape along any the edges of the masonry, cover any windows and doors using a window film and put down dust sheets to reduce the risk of paint splashing on to the floor.